-Death Positive Blogs
+More Death Positive Websites and Blogs

 A 6th generation funeral director and prolific blogger, Caleb Wilde started Confessions of a Funeral Director as a window into the death profession.
 His blog runs the gamut from humour, memes, short stories, advice and of course, secrets from the world of funeral directors.
 A must read for anyone interested in the funeral profession and death awareness.

 Other notable professional death positive websites and blogs include Lauren LeRoy’s Little Miss Funeral, A Good Goodbye, The Modern Mortician, and Dr. Lindsey Fitzharris.

 Spade & The Grave is a place to explore the topics of death, dying, and burial through the lens of archaeology.
 The blog is run by Robyn S. Lacy, who is an archaeologist, Cultural Heritage Specialist, and illustrator from British Columbia.
 Her blog is full of interesting information, and great photographs.